eclipse/epsilon-website/mkdocs/docs/doc/articles/development-principles/index.md

 ## Bug/Feature Tracking

-1. **Trace changes using Bugzilla**: we use Bugzilla to document and discuss design and implementation changes.
-We often raise our own bugs.
-We use bug numbers in commit messages to maintain trace links between the code and discussions about the code.
+**Trace changes using GitHub Issues**: we use [Github Issues](https://github.com/eclipse/epsilon/issues) to document and discuss design and implementation changes.
+We often raise our own issues.
+We use issue numbers in commit messages to maintain trace links between the code and discussions about the code.
-2. **Adhere to Bugzilla conventions**: we follow a small set of [Bugzilla conventions](../resolved-bugs).

 ## Source Code Management